Lipen/discrete-math-course/typst/syllabus.typ

 === Incentives and Contrubutions

-- High-quality solutions, neat presentation, or particularly elegant approaches may be rewarded with bonus points and shared with the class (with student's permission).
+- High-quality solutions, neat presentation, or particularly elegant approaches _may_ be rewarded with bonus points and shared with the class (with student's permission).
-- Active participation in discussions and helping peers may also be recognized.
+- Active participation in discussions and helping peers _may_ also be recognized.
-- Contrubutions to the course (e.g., suggesting problems, providing feedback, fixing typos) on GitHub or in-person may also yield minor privileges.
+- Contrubutions to the course (e.g., suggesting problems, providing feedback, fixing typos) on GitHub or in-person _may_ also yield minor privileges.

 == Module Tests (20 points total)

-- Long tests (90 minutes) covering material from each completed module
+- Long tests (90 minutes) covering material from each completed module.
-- Primarily computational problems and short derivations
+- Primarily computational problems and short derivations.
-- All sources allowed (notes, textbooks)
+- _All sources allowed_ (notes, textbooks), until stated otherwise by the instructor.
-- No collaboration during tests
+- *No collaboration* during tests.

 == Theoretical Minimums (20 points total)
 - Two comprehensive exams testing deeper understanding